PinkHood-xv/salat/CONTRIBUTING.md

 ## Recognition

 Contributors will be recognized in the project documentation.
-Thank you for helping improve SALAT v2!
+Thank you for helping improve SALAT!